gbdev/gb-asm-tutorial/src/part2/bcd.md

 Let's have a look at what's going on there:

 First we store the score address (`wScore`) in HL.
-Doing so is 1 cycle and 1 byte more efficient than if we provided it when loading and storing the score.
+Doing so is 1 M-cycle and 1 byte more efficient than if we provided the address when loading and storing the score (`LD A, [wScore]` and `LD [wScore], A` respectively).

-Then we load the the score from that address in HL into register A. Now we can increment it by 1.
+Then we load the the score from that address into register A, the only register to be affected by `ADD`.
+This means that we can now increment it by 1.

 So far so good, but what if the score was 9 and we add 1?
 The processor thinks in binary only and will do the following math: